sbertrang/redis-distlock/README.md

 # ACKNOWLEDGMENT

 This module was originally developed at Booking.com.
-With approval from Booking.com, this module was released as open source, for which the author would like to express his gratitude.
+With approval from Booking.com, this module was released as open source, for which the authors would like to express their gratitude.

 # AUTHORS